Implementing CPSLint: A Data Validation and Sanitisation Tool for Industrial Cyber-Physical Systems: Using

 In \Cref{lst:ex1}, we show a program where first a CSV is imported through the \lstinline|import| command, then empty lines are removed through the \lstinline|skip empty| row filter; row filters are applied at the row level across the file.
 The second command in the file is the \lstinline|export| command, here the columns found in the import file are mapped to rows in the output file through the \lstinline|is| keyword.
 Then for all numeric columns, the DSL is instructed to view them as \lstinline|real| values.
 Finally, the \lstinline|in| keyword is used to indicate a valid numeric range for each column before exporting the CSV to the output file.
 Cells where the data is outside the defined valid range of a column are emptied without affecting the rest of the row.

 When this program is run using the \CPSLint compiler, the code in \Cref{lst:ex1py} is generated as an intermediate artefact; when executed, this Python code produces the output CSV.

 \paragraph{Example program 2: \texttt{datatype\_mismatch.cps}} The second program is representative to one that would be written when there are unexpected types encountered in columns where a certain type is expected.
-In this case there are string values in numeric columns that need to be removed. \lstinputlisting[ caption={\CPSLint code for Example Program 2}, label=lst:ex2 ]{scripts/datatype_mismatch.cps}
+In this case there are string values in numeric columns that need to be removed.

 The \lstinline|import| command in \Cref{lst:ex2} starts off similar to the one in the first example program, however here there are also file wide substring filters defined by the \lstinline|skip| column filters in the command.
+The tildes in the \lstinline|skip| filters signify if a string should be skipped, if it starts with a substring (tilde after the substring), if it ends with a substring (tilde before the substring), or if it contains the substring (substring between tildes).
+In other words, the tilde notation differentiates between substring filtering (if tildes are present) and exact string filtering (if tildes are absent).
 The \lstinline|export| command starts off by enforcing the appropriate datatypes on the columns.
 Furthermore, the \lstinline|export| command fills any cells that might have been emptied by previous operations, or were already empty in the input CSV, via the \lstinline|impute| keyword, using \lstinline|linear interpolation| as an imputation strategy.

 The Python code generated by the \CPSLint compiler can be found in \Cref{lst:ex2py}.
 It should be noted that most interpolation methods supported by Pandas rely on SciPy being installed.